Rohail30/Learn-Express/README.md

 # Learn-Express
 Master Express.js: where code meets cool, and web development becomes an art of effortless finesse.

+Open your terminal and follow these steps:

-In your terminal, kickstart a new Node.js project with `npm init -y`, then supercharge it by adding Express with `npm install express`.
-Your project is now set up for dynamic web development.
+1. Initialize a new Node.js project with `npm init -y`.
+2. Install Express for powerful web development: `npm install express`.

+Your project is now ready to roll!